 There’s only so much you can learn about a candidate from their application and a 10-minute phone call.
 You need to know that the electrician is trustworthy and responsible so they don’t leave you in the dark, and detail-oriented because a small mistake could become a big problem.

 A longer interview gives you the chance to ask more questions so you can assess the electrician’s skills and professional values.
-If you are hiring for your firm, a longer interview process gives you the opportunity to get feedback from additional team members.
+If you are hiring for your firm, a longer interview process allows you to get feedback from additional team members.

 - Please tell me about two or three of the electrical plans you’ve designed.
 What was your strategy for each?